-The due diligence carried out by Options on the investment
+The due diligence carried out by Options on the investments

-Because of what I say below about the introducer, I'm satisfied I do not need to refer to the due diligence carried out by Options on the Salinas Sea investment in detail.
+Because of what I say below about the introducer I do not need to refer to the due diligence carried out by Options of the Salinas Sea or ABC investments in detail.

-Options has recently told us that the Salinas Sea investment was not considered a non-mainstream pooled investment.
+Options has recently told us that the Salinas Sea investment was not considered a nonmainstream pooled investment.
 It says it was a bricks and mortar property to be rented out with the rental income paid to the SIPP.

 In my view this is an oversimplification.
-Mr Q was not making a straightforward purchase of, say, a holiday apartment or villa that he could occupy or rent out as he saw fit and freely sell on the open property market.
-He was buying a 25% share in a hotel room in a development that was not yet complete, where the property would form part of a hotel.
-Mr Q is in principle free to sell the investment if he wants to (pending completion), but he must sell subject to the hotel agreement.
-So, the ability to sell, in practice, depends on there being a market for hotel room, or part shares in a hotel room, investments.
+Mr W was not making a straightforward purchase of, say, a holiday apartment or villa that he could occupy or rent out as he saw fit and freely sell on the open property market.
+He was buying a half share in a hotel room in a development that was not yet complete, where the property would form part of hotel.
+Mr W is in principle free to sell the investment if he wants to, but he must sell subject to the hotel agreement so the ability to sell, in practice, depends on there being a market for part shares in hotel room investments.

-These points were, or were largely, understood by Options at the time of Mr Q's investment when it categorised the investment as an unregulated alternative investment that was high risk and speculative which might be difficult to sell/realise.
-And this understanding of the investment formed part of the context in which, or was a relevant factor in, the checks made by Options on Cape Verde4 Life since it planned to introduce clients for the purpose of investing in Salinas Sea.
+These points were or were largely understood by Options at the time of Mr W's investment when it categorised the investment as an unregulated alternative investment that was high risk and speculative which might be difficult to sell/realise.
+These factors had also been identified in relation to the ABC Bond.
+And this understanding of the investments formed part of the context in which, or was a relevant factor in, the checks made by Options on Cape

+Verde4 Life since it planned to introduce clients for the purpose of investing in Salinas Sea (and other unregulated investments).